 We had dinner at the restaurant and thoroughly enjoyed it.
 The atmosphere was very intimate and food was good.
 Definitely not somewhere you would wear shorts and a tank top to.

-Still a pretty cool place to visit if you are in the area or a big movie buff.
+Still a pretty cool place to visit if you are in the area and a big movie buff.

 1010 King Court